cdutboy928/notes/git/git.md

 The blob is now a different blob, which means that although you added only a single line to the end of a 400-line file, Git stored that new content as a completely new object:

         $ git cat-file -s b042a60ef7dff760008df33cee372b945b6e884e
+        22054
+You have two nearly identical 22K objects on your disk (each compressed to approximately 7K).
+Wouldn’t it be nice if Git could store one of them in full but then the second object only as the delta between it and the first?
+It turns out that it can.
+The initial format in which Git saves objects on disk is called a “loose” object format.
+However, occasionally Git packs up several of these objects into a single binary file called a “packfile” in order to save space and be more efficient.
+Git does this if you have too many loose objects around, if you run the `git gc` command manually, or if you push to a remote server.
+To see what happens, you can manually ask Git to pack up the objects by calling the `git gc` command:

+        $ git gc
+        Counting objects: 18, done.
+        Delta compression using up to 8 threads.
+        Compressing objects: 100% (14/14), done.
+        Writing objects: 100% (18/18), done.
+        Total 18 (delta 3), reused 0 (delta 0)
+If you look in your `objects` directory, you’ll find that most of your objects are gone, and a new pair of files has appeared:

+        $ find .git/objects -type f
+        .git/objects/bd/9dbf5aae1a3862dd1526723246b20206e5fc37
+        .git/objects/d6/70460b4b4aece5915caf5c68d12f560a9fe3e4
+        .git/objects/info/packs
+        .git/objects/pack/pack-978e03944f5c581011e6998cd0e9e30000905586.idx
+        .git/objects/pack/pack-978e03944f5c581011e6998cd0e9e30000905586.pack
+The objects that remain are the blobs that aren’t pointed to by any commit — in this case, the “what is up, doc?” example and the “test content” example blobs you created earlier.
+Because you never added them to any commits, they’re considered dangling and aren’t packed up in your new packfile.
+The other files are your new packfile and an index.
+The packfile is a single file containing the contents of all the objects that were removed from your filesystem.
+The index is a file that contains offsets into that packfile so you can quickly seek to a specific object.
+What is cool is that although the objects on disk before you ran the `gc` command were collectively about 15K in size, the new packfile is only 7K.
+You’ve cut your disk usage by half by packing your objects.
+How does Git do this?
+When Git packs objects, it looks for files that are named and sized similarly, and stores just the deltas from one version of the file to the next.
+You can look into the packfile and see what Git did to save space.
+The `git verify-pack` plumbing command allows you to see what was packed up:

+        $ git verify-pack -v .git/objects/pack/pack-978e03944f5c581011e6998cd0e9e30000905586.idx
         2431da676938450a4d72e260db3bf7b0f587bbc1 commit 223 155 12
         69bcdaff5328278ab1c0812ce0e07fa7d26a96d7 commit 214 152 167
         80d02664cb23ed55b226516648c7ad5d0a3deb90 commit 214 145 319